 Who doesn’t like mac and cheese?
 It is the ultimate comfort food.
 Some recipes even include bacon in their macaroni cheese, so it figures that it would go well with pork chops.

-The rich, creaminess, and filling pasta adds some smoothness to the salty quality of the pork, resulting in a luscious and satisfying meal.
+The rich, creamy filling pasta adds some smoothness to the salty quality of the pork, resulting in a luscious and satisfying meal.
 So get ready for a food coma after eating this combination.